kavish-p/telegraf-gitea/README.md

-# telegraf-gitea
+# Gitea Commit Metrics Collector for Telegraf

-Gitea Commit Metrics Collector for Telegraf
+A simple program that collects Gitea commit history data and outputs it in InfluxDB Line Protocol format.